mm-urrutia/spotify-pca-spss/README.md

 ## Note

-This project was originally developed as part of a university course in statistics.
+This project was originally developed as part of a university module in statistics.